 Screenwriter and Filmmaker

-David spends his time partnering with rights holders, capturing, creating and executing new Intellectual Property content.
-New works include the story of Mary, the Mother of Jesus - Empress of Heaven, Golf comedy Gentlemen Only Ladies Forbidden, St. Martin’s Press psychological thriller, The Happy Man, and Viking Press, Pulitzer Nominated Richard Jessup’s action-thriller, Threat - 115 Degrees.
+David spends his time partnering with rights holders, capturing, creating, and executing new Intellectual Property content.
+New works include an adaptation of Mary of Agreda's "The Mystical City of God" - Golf comedy "Gentlemen Only Ladies Forbidden" - St. Martin’s Press psychological thriller, "What Lies in the Valley Below" and Viking Press, Pulitzer Nominated Richard Jessup’s action-thriller, "Threat".

 Awards Include: The Black Tulip – Freedom to Write Award.
 Afghan Film Official Entry - Best Foreign Film, Motion Picture Academy Awards.
 Official Academy screenplay consideration.
 NY International Film Festival – Official Selection.
-Salento International Film Festival – Best Feature Film.
-Boston International Film Festival – Best Feature Film.
+Salento International Film Festival – Best Feature Film, Boston International Film Festival – Best Feature Film.
 Beverly Hills Film Festival – Golden Palm Grand Prize.
-Cinequest – Official Selection.
-International Digital – Screenwriter.
+Cinequest – Official Selection, International Digital – Screenwriter.
 Ft.
 Lauderdale Int.
 Film Festival – Writer-Director – Spirit of Independent Filmmaking Award.
 William Morris Agency – Writer of the Week.
 Monte Carlo Charity – Best Feature.

 Graduate of the University of Oregon, Arizona School of Business, American Conservatory Theater of San Francisco, and the Screenwriting University master's certificate program.